educostadev/ms-cities-example/README.md

+# Microservice Application

+This project groups a set of applications to play with microservice architecture.

+The application context is relate to cities of the world with data set from [simplemaps.com](https://simplemaps.com/data/world-cities)

+Some os the projects uses the postgresSQL database others just load the data in memory to keep the simplicity of the code.

-# How to create the database
+## How to create the database

-This project uses the postgresSQL database.
-For create the database you can use file `Dockerfile.postgres`.
+To create the database you can use file `Dockerfile.postgres`.

 First run the following command, and the docker will download the postgres image.